 Classic AP Requirement #4—Determination of Molar Mass by Freezing Point Depression

-Students determine the molar mass of an unknown substance by measuring the freezing point depression of a solution of the unknown substance and the compound BHT (2,6-Di-tert-butyl-4-methylphenol).
+Determine the molar mass of an unknown by measuring the freezing point depression of its solution with BHT (2,6-Di-tert-butyl-4-methylphenol).
 The freezing point of BHT is first determined, followed by the freezing point of a solution of the known substance dissolved in BHT.
-The freezing depression constant, kfp, for BHT is calculated from these values and used, along with the freezing point depression of a solution of the unknown substance and BHT, to calculate the molar mass of the unknown.
+The freezing depression constant, kfp, for BHT is calculated by measuring the freezing point for known solutions and is then used to calculate the molar mass of the unknown.
 Students gain the recommended familiarity with the observation and recording of phase changes.
 An alternative microscale procedure is included as a supplement.

 Complete for 24 students working in pairs.

 Molar Mass by Freezing Point Depression Inquiry Guidance & AP® Chemistry Curriculum Alignment Transition Guide available!
 Follow the link in Resources to find this valuable publication that lets you adapt this classic AP Chemistry experiment for guided-inquiry and correlate with the AP Chemistry curriculum framework.

 Materials Included in Kit:

 Additional Materials Required (for each lab group): 0.001-g precision balance (shared), beaker, capillary tubes, hot plates or Bunsen burners, mortar and pestle, ring stand, ring clamp, rubber bands, rubber stopper with one hole, stirring rods, support stands, 18 x 150 mm test tubes, thermometers (preferably graduated to 0.1 °C), Thiele melting point tubes (optional), universal clamp, watch glass, weighing paper, wire gauzes, wire stirrers.

 Science & Engineering Practices